prubbens/PhenoGMM_CD/README.md

 ### Data availability:
 All data is available on this repository.
-  - Denoised FCM data can be found in the folder [QC_flowAI_CSV](https://github.com/prubbens/PhenoGMM_CD/tree/master/QC_flowAI_CSV).
+  - Denoised FCM data in `CSV`-format can be found in the folder [QC_flowAI_CSV](https://github.com/prubbens/PhenoGMM_CD/tree/master/QC_flowAI_CSV).
 Data was cleaned by means of the [flowAI](https://academic.oup.com/bioinformatics/article/32/16/2473/2240408) package.
-  - Raw FCM data can be found on FlowRepository (ID:FR-FCM-ZYVH).
+  - Preprocessed FCM data in `FCS`-format can be found on FlowRepository (ID:FR-FCM-ZYVH).
   - Genus abundances can be found in the folder [Genus_tables](https://github.com/prubbens/PhenoGMM_CD/tree/master/Genus_tables).
 It's also available as Supporting Information to the original publication by [Vandeputte et al., (2017)](https://www.nature.com/articles/nature24460).

 ### A note on the background removal:
-Upon inspection of the flow cytometry data, three groups can be detected.
-- Left bottom: (in)organic noise.
-- Left top: (in)noise.
-- Right: bacterial community.

-To make sure this conclusion holds, we created two visualizations.
-Figure A contains the gate that allows to extract the bacterial community.
-We visualized the cells inside the gate in red in multiple bivariate histograms.
-This shows that this group of cells stays outside the region of background noise.

-Figure B contains the gate that extracts the noise on the top left.
-Upon inspection of the same
+We carefully gated our data.
+An [illustration](https://github.com/prubbens/PhenoGMM_CD/blob/master/Gating/gating_strat_1_truecomm.pdf) of the gating template can be found here, an explanation with illustrations can be found in the folder [Gating](https://github.com/prubbens/PhenoGMM_CD/tree/master/Gating).